 You brought up a good point about gentrification; I always thought it resulted from raising rents but I had a feeling most consumers also had something to do with it.

-Do you think punk could stil experience a rebirth like you mentioned?
+Do you think punk could still experience a rebirth like you mentioned it could?